 Some of you may already know this about me, but ceramics are a big part of my life.
 Of course, I love the feel of a good handmade mug in my hand, but more than that I always found myself drawn to potters and ceramic artists.
 In college, I was always “pottery adjacent,” mystified by the language surrounding clay and how it seemed like this beautiful melding of baking, engineering and luck.
 In graduate school, I started working at a gallery and eventually stumbled into a short relationship with a client’s son.
 She was in the process of building her new studio, doing raku firings on her land on the weekends and it was hard to tell if I was more drawn to her studio or her child (Libra problems.)
 When I wrapped up grad school, broke up with the potter’s son, and moved back to Asheville, I figured it was time to get my hands in some clay.
 I signed up for a class at Odyssey Clayworks.
 Incidentally, I also got on Tinder and wound up going on a date with one of their teaching artists.
 As I spent more and more time in the studio (and more and more time with the teacher) I suddenly found myself part of this mystical pottery community.

 That was nearly two years ago.
 As I’ve battled with my body during that time, I’ve started seeing more and more how symbiotic the relationship between clay and the body can be.
 Whether it’s the intense body awareness needed to control clay on the wheel, the tactile nature of the medium and the instinct needed to work with it, or even clay’s innate ability to be sculpted to forms that reflect the body of its maker, this relationship is apparent in every step of the process.
 So, I wanted to talk to some of these artists about their own understanding of how their bodies mediate their artwork.
-In three new episodes of Hysterics, we talked about just that - but through three very different lenses.
-Read more about each artist below and be sure to listen in to their episodes, with the final episode set to go up in early April.
+In four new episodes of Hysterics, we talked about just that - but through four very different lenses.
+Read more about each artist below and be sure to listen in to their episodes.

 Molly Morning-glory is a second generation ceramic artist from North Carolina.
 Her work explores the human body with busts and life size sculptures that express the full range of human emotion - often all at once.
 In Molly’s episode, we discussed everything from the R. Crumb comics she read as a kid to her relationship to nudity and her own body.
 By exploring facial expressions, Molly is able to process her own experiences as well as the reactions of others, with work that invites viewers to grimace and even dance.